natewinter/notepad-app/README.md

-# Unit 11 Express Homework: Note Taker
+# Express : Note Taker

 ## Description

 An application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.
+This application uses an express backend and saves and retrieves note data from a JSON file.

 ## User Story